top of page

 Azun wool yarns

-Azun yarns are made from 100% wool from the Hautes-Pyrénées, traceable and without chemical treatment (no carbonising, bleaching or superwash treatment).
+Azun and Peira yarns are made from 100% wool from the Hautes-Pyrénées, traceable and without chemical treatment (no carbonising, bleaching or superwash treatment).
 The yarns are made in Niaux in Ariège, in a spinning mill with a fascinating history.
 To add a touch of colour, I called on the Myrobolan workshop in Creuse to carry out a traditional vegetable dyeing process.

 For knitting ideas, visit my blog!